 Your adventure begins with a picturesque drive up the mountain into majestic Haleakalā National Park.
 After a visit to the park you will soar over 90-foot drops and canyons filled with eucalyptus trees on your Skyline Haleakalā zipline adventure.

 Enjoy Haleakalā National Park, Ali’i Kula Lavender, and Makawao Town, three must-see attractions in Upcountry Maui.
 A hosted lunch is included at Ali'i Kula Lavender.

-From sunrise to sunset, Haleakalā National Park and the surrounding Upcountry Maui area offer memories for a lifetime.
-Make the most of your trip to Haleakalā National Park on a guided tour with Skyline Hawaii.
-Let us do the navigating while you enjoy the views and learn about the environmental and cultural significance of Haleakalā National Park and Upcountry Maui.
+From sunrise to sunset, Haleakalā National Park and Upcountry Maui offer memories for a lifetime.
+As beautiful as Haleakalā pictures are, nothing captures the bucket-list experience like actually being here.
+Make the most of your trip to Haleakalā National Park with a Skyline Hawaii guided tour.
+Let us do the navigating while you enjoy the views.
+You will also learn about the significance of Haleakalā National Park along the way.

-Haleakalā is a massive shield volcano that forms more than 75% of the Hawaiian Island of Maui.
-The tallest peak of Haleakalā at 10,023 feet (3,055 m) is Puʻu ʻUlaʻula (Red Hill).
-From the summit, one looks down into a massive depression some 7 mi across, 2 mi wide, and nearly 2,600 ft deep.
+Haleakalā is a massive shield volcano that makes up more than 75% of the Hawaiian Island of Maui.
+The tallest peak of Haleakalā, at 10,023-feet (3,055 m), is called Puʻu ʻUlaʻula (Red Hill).
+From the summit, you look down into a massive depression that is 7-miles across, 2-miles wide, and nearly 2,600-feet deep.

 We’re committed to the preservation of Hawaii’s landscape and culture, and we want as many people as possible to experience the natural wonder of the Hawaiian Islands.